 *For life threatening or other emergencies, call 911 or visit the nearest ER.
 You can also contact Colorado Crisis Services at 1.844.493.8255 or text TALK to 38255 or visit www.coloradocrisisservices.org for more information.

 Bob joined Developmental Pathways in January 2005 and provides executive leadership over all Case Management functions.
 Bob is the father of a young man with autism in a Medicaid Waiver Program.
 Prior to coming to Pathways, Bob worked in both the private sector and government for over 20 years as an attorney and executive manager.
 He has experience in special education issues, healthcare, banking, and Medicaid.
+Bob currently serves on the state Medical Assistance and Services Advisory Council.
+He is a past chair of the Colorado Special Education Advisory Council.
 Bob is a graduate of the State University of New York and the University of Denver College of Law.

 Director of Program Quality

-Darcy joined Developmental Pathways in November of 2006 and currently serves as the Director of Case Management.
+Darcy joined Developmental Pathways in November of 2006 and currently serves as the Director of Program Quality.
 Darcy has nearly 20 years of professional experience in operations, leadership, project management, and customer service and support.
-Darcy has served in multiple roles here at Developmental Pathways, including serving as the Director of Quality Assurance before moving to her current role in Case Management.
+Darcy has served in multiple roles here at Developmental Pathways.
 Darcy is devoted to supporting her department in fulfilling the vision and mission of Developmental Pathways through person-and-family-centered practices.